0015. Fundamentals of Horticulture (2 s.h.) F S.

 0317.
 Food Crops I (3 s.h.)
 S.

-This is an introductory course in the philosophy, approach, and technical systems utilized in sustainable food production, handling, and distribution in urban and suburban areas.
+An introductory course in the philosophy, approach, and technical systems utilized in sustainable food production, handling, and distribution in urban and suburban areas.
 A hands-on laboratory is integral to the course.

 0318.
 Food Crops II (3 s.h.)
 F.